SerbayKoc/SAT-vocabulary-app-333/README.md

 ## Word List

-333 words from **Barron's GRE High-Frequency Word List**, overlapping heavily with SAT Reading & Writing vocabulary.
-Each word has an English definition, Turkish translation, and SAT corpus frequency score (35–95).
+333 words from the **Barron's GRE High-Frequency Word List**, overlapping heavily with SAT Reading & Writing vocabulary.
+Each word has a Turkish translation and a frequency tier (High / Medium / Low) based on appearance rate in official SAT/GRE materials.

 ---

 ## Contributing

-PRs welcome: fix translations, add antonym pairs, add languages, improve quiz logic.
+PRs welcome — fix translations, add antonym pairs, add new languages, or improve quiz logic.

+---

 ## License

-MIT
+MIT © 2025 Serbay Koç